 The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.
-The Board of Directors has established the Management Board and the Asset and Liability (ALCO), Credit Risk and Operational Risk committees from the Bank's Head Office (loans approval), Credit Committee and Risk from Branches/ Agencies, which are responsible for developing and monitoring risk management policies in their specified areas.
+The Board of Directors has appointed the Management Committee, Risk Management Committee, Asset and Liability Committee (ALCO), Operations Risk Committee, Credit Committee (lending policy), HQ Credit and Risk Committee (loan approval), Credit and Risk Committee within Branches/Agencies, in charge with drafting/and or monitoring risk management policies in their specified areas.
 The Board of Directors periodically reviews the activity of these committees.

-The Board of Directors monitors the compliance with Group risk policies and the improvement of the general risk management frame in connection with risks at which the Group is exposed to.
+The Board of Directors monitors the Group's compliance with the risk policies and the appropriateness of the general risk management framework related to the risks the Group is exposed to.